Top blog articles

 How often does your pool need replastering?

 Telltale signs of damage to the plastering include the plaster cracking and pitting.
-As the plaster wears away, the pool surface will feel uneven, bumpy, and uncomfortable.
+As the plaster wears away, the pool walls and surface will feel uneven, bumpy, and uncomfortable.
 With time, the plaster is also sure to fade and lose its visual appeal.
-If the concentration of iron or copper is high in the water, the plaster and the entire pool itself can experience staining, making the pool look dirty and uninviting.
+If the concentration of iron or copper is high in the water, the plaster surface and the entire pool itself can experience staining, making the pool look dirty and uninviting.

 Of course, stop-gap measures exist, including patchwork and in some cases, adding a layer of plaster over the existing one.
 However, you will eventually need to hunker down and pay for a professional swimming pool replastering.